Gay Red, Gay Blue.

 They add, “Ultimately, we’d like to leave our audience with some specific tips about how to bridge cultural divides on controversial issues—and illustrations from our own friendship of what that looks like in practice.
 For general audiences, we’ll make our dialogue tips more easily applicable to a wide variety of issues.”

 When it comes to Christian audiences, Justin and Ron note, “we typically spend some time digging into the nuances of the church’s sexuality debate.
-We talk about the ways we agree and the ways we disagree, delving into questions about the Bible, how to use respectful language, and tips for building bridges on this subject in particular.
+We talk about the ways we agree and the ways we disagree, delving into questions about the Bible, how to use respectful language, and tips for building bridges on this subject in particular – while preserving space to disagree about important questions.
 For Christian audiences, our dialogue tips may be more specific to the sexuality debate, but for general audiences, we’ll make them more easily applicable to a wide variety of issues.”

 The time-space continuum to consider: Ron is in the greater Seattle area, and Justin in Orlando, Florida.